Muirfield/pocketmine-plugins/RunePvP/README.md

 Changes
 -------

-* 1.1.0 : More econmoy support
+* 1.1.0 : More economy support
   * Some code fixes and removed some debug code that slipped through
   * Added support for Economy and MassiveEconomy.
 * 1.0.0 : First public release